islandjoe/portfolio/README.md

 A mid-fidelity prototype project for a "[Prototyping of Digital Services](http://www.haaga-helia.fi/en/opinto-opas/opintojaksokuvaukset/DIG4TF003)" course I took in HAAGA-HELIA University of Applied Sciences.
 'AR Luonto' is meant to be an iOS-based augmented reality (AR) educational app for children where they learn about the kinds of animals that live in Finland's forests or nature.

-KEYWORDS: Balsamiq Mockups 3, Hype 3, Javascript
+KEYWORDS: Balsamiq Mockups 3, Hype 3, Javascript, digital prototyping, product design

 ## [React Movies](https://compendium.xyz/portfolio/movies/)